frePPLe/frepple/doc/model-reference/parameters.rst

 **Demand forecasting parameters**

-The recommended default parameters for the demand forecasting module are different for weekly and monthly time buckets.
-The datasets parameters_month_forecast and parameters_week_forecast allow you to reset the defaults values applicable to your configuration.
+The recommended default parameters for the demand forecasting module are different for daily, weekly and monthly time buckets.
+The parameters with a value "default" in the parameters screen can get a different value depending on the configured time bucket.

 ==================================================== ===========================================================================
 Parameter                                            Description